 Normally awards are broken down between the fall and spring semester, but there are instances when they can be for a single semester only.
 Summer is awarded separately.
 Log in to your Student Center and click "View Financial Aid" to see how your awards are broken down.

 How do I get my financial aid?

 Your financial aid is disbursed no earlier than 10 days prior to the start of classes.
 Depending on the awards, it will first pay what you owe the university for the semester, and if there is a remaining balance, a refund will be issued to you.
-Make sure to get your Bank Mobile account set up if you're expecting a refund!
+Make sure to get your Bank Mobile Refund Selection set up from your my.FresnoState account if you're expecting a refund!

-Disbursements are happening twice a week during the first half of the semester and then will happen at the end of each week for the last half of the semester.
+Disbursements are happening twice a week on Wednesday and Friday during the first half of the semester and then will happen at the end of each week for the last half of the semester.